derek-houseworth/ScaryPumpkin/README.md

 # ScaryPumpkin
-C# .NET 7 console app developed for Raspberry Pi 2.x/3.x and Raspberry Pi OS to make a Halloween decoration that plays spooky sounds and flashes lights when motion has been detected.
+A Microsoft .NET 7 console app written in C# and that enables a jack-o-lantern Halloween decoration to play spooky sounds and flash lights when motion has been detected.
+Primarily developed for Raspberry Pi 2.x/3.x and Raspberry Pi OS but should work with minimal modification on any .NET compatible device that has GPIO capability.

 Code utilizes Fiodar Sazanavets' NetCoreAudio v1.7.0 package (https://www.nuget.org/packages/NetCoreAudio/1.7.0?_src=template) for MP3 playback.